BoatrentalserviceBonaire-BlueBayBonairesailing-0297 (Groot (FULL HD))

 We see many first-time boat guests on Bonaire every year.
 These are the classic pitfalls:

-Sailing too close to shore
+Driving too close to shore

 Stay in the deeper, darker blue waters

-Always stay out of the shackles
+Always stay out of the shallows

-Plan your retreat well in advance
+Plan your return trip well in advance

-Captain always stays sober
+Captain always stays sober (no alcohol)

 All about renting a boat on Bonaire